jhegg/wow-which-bosses-are-left/README.md

 # Which Bosses Are Left?
 ---

-A World of Warcraft addon that shows which Legion raid bosses have not been killed this week.
+A World of Warcraft addon that shows which current Legion raid bosses have not been killed this week.

 ## What does it do?

-WhichBossesAreLeft shows which Emerald Nightmare raid bosses you have not yet killed for the week.
-Three difficulties are tracked:
-Looking For Raid, Normal, and Heroic.
+WhichBossesAreLeft shows which current raid bosses you have not yet killed for the week.
+Three difficulties are tracked: Looking For Raid, Normal, and Heroic.

 ## How do I use it?